-Here’s why: The rapid growth of self-monitored home security systems has grabbed the attention of the traditional home security companies.
+Here’s Why: The rapid growth of self-monitored home security systems has grabbed the attention of traditional home security companies.

 The leading monitored services are compensating by adding modern conveniences such as app-based customer control and, in some cases, acquiring smaller, self-monitored home security companies.

 And it’s not a one-way street: Some self-monitored services have added the option to have your home professionally monitored, but with a twist.
 You can get add-on monitoring for a fee only when you need it.
 That way, you could still avoid the contracts and flat monthly fees.

 But full-time monitoring will continue to be a separator.
 It simply costs more money to have someone monitoring your home and responding to problems all day every day.

 And in many cases, professional monitoring equals a more secure home.

 Should You Buy a Monitored or Unmonitored Security System?